ashedden/WeatherApp/README.md

 This is a weather app using the OpenWeatherMap API.

-I first got it working with sample text.
+I got it working with sample text first, then tried for the API.
+With the help of my resources listed below, I was able to do so!

 ##Resources used: